• Read this if you’re new here

 My second day in the city started with a visit to Prague’s Old Town Square.
 I had a late breakfast near the Astronomical Clock and spent a while walking around taking photos.
 It was really quiet, which isn’t usual but I guess is typical in these Covid times.
 Normally the square would be full of atmosphere.
 I saw the Town Hall, St Henry’s Tower and the Powder Tower, and then spent a couple of hours in the Illusion Museum.

 Have you been to Prague?
 What was your favourite part of the city?
+If you haven’t yet been, has this post made you fancy spending 48 hours in Prague?

 Previous: